KevinMoonLab/Nexarag/README.md

 2. Open `Nexarag` in VS Code
 3. Press `Ctrl+Shift+P` and type `Open Folder in Container`

 Jupyter Lab will be run automatically inside `litreview.devcontainer`.
-You may have to install the Jupyter notebook extension again when prompted to access the kernel.
+Use the `python 3.11.11` kernel to run Jupyter notebooks.

 ## Frontend
 The frontend application can be deployed in two ways: as static HTML and JS files served by `nginx` in the `litreview.frontend` container, or in Angular development server mode.